Top of Page Logo

 The Usual Suspects

 To dispell my confusion about the assembly order and orientation of front and rear axle rings, retainers, and dust covers on my 69 T120R, I organized these illustrated, cross-referenced parts line-ups.
 I also included photos identifying the rear axle nuts and distance pieces.
-All illustrations include parts book references, part numbers, and specs.
+Illustrations include descriptions, RPC pages and figures, part numbers, and specs.

 Triumph T120 Fork Dimension Changes for 1968/1969 - Mike James